fhoedemakers/smsplus64/README.md

 - Z + A: Toggle framerate
 - Z + B: Toggle sound (improves framerate somewhat)

+>[!NOTE]
+> Holding Z after starting the emulator will force to load the built-in menu.

 ## Building from source

 1. Install the Libdragon SDK.
 For more info and instructions, see https://github.com/DragonMinded/libdragon